Emmanuel de Crussol, 15th Duke of Uzès

-Emmanuel Jacques Géraud Marie de Crussol d'Uzès, 15th Duke of Uzès (19 July 1927 – 8 September 1999) was a French aristocrat who worked in Morocco as a chemical engineer.
+Emmanuel de Crussol, 15th Duke of Uzès (19 July 1927 – 8 September 1999) was a French aristocrat who worked in Morocco as a chemical engineer.

 Early life

 Emmanuel was born in Paris on 19 July 1927 as heir to the dukedom of Uzès, the oldest and premier dukedom in France which had been created by King Charles IX in 1565.
 He was the only son of Géraud François Marie Paul de Crussol d'Uzès (1897–1929), styled Duke of Crussol, and the former Evelyn Anne Gordon (1897–1947), who married in France in 1921.
 His father died in 1929, just two years after his birth, and he succeeded to the dukedom of Crussol, traditionally vested to the heir apparent of the Dukes of Uzès.
 He succeeded to the dukedom of Uzès upon the death of his paternal grandfather in 1943, and his mother died in 1947.

 His maternal grandparents were Scots-American millionaire John Gordon and Rosalie Georgina (née Murray) Gordon of New York and London.
 His maternal aunt was Vera Seton (née Gordon) Guthrie, Lady Swettenham, the second wife of Sir Frank Swettenham.
-His paternal grandparents were Louis Emmanuel de Crussol, 14th Duke of Uzès and, his first wife, Thérèse d'Albert de Luynes (a daughter of the 10th Duke of Chaulnes and Sophie, Princess Galitzine).
+His paternal grandparents were Louis Emmanuel de Crussol, 14th Duke of Uzès, and, his first wife, Thérèse d'Albert de Luynes (a daughter of the 10th Duke of Chaulnes and Sophie, Princess Galitzine).
 His grandfather, who married the American Josephine Angela in 1939 after his divorce from Thérèse, was the second son of Emmanuel de Crussol, 12th Duke of Uzès and the former Anne de Rochechouart de Mortemart (who inherited the Château de Boursault and a large fortune from her great-grandmother, Madame Clicquot Ponsardin, the founder of the Veuve Clicquot).
 His grandfather's elder brother was the 13th Duke of Uzès (who died in 1893 during a colonial expedition in Africa), and his grandfather's two sisters both married Dukes, Simone to Honoré d'Albert, 10th Duke of Luynes, and Mathilde to François de Cossé Brissac, 11th Duke of Brissac.

 As his father predeceased him, he inherited the dukedom upon his grandfather's death in 1943.